 The idea of the morning basket sounds like homeschool bliss.
 A cup of cocoa, kids snuggled into your side, and an all-around great time to build relationships with your children.

-There is one problem with the morning basket.
+There is one problem with this concept.
 Sometimes we just don’t have the time for a morning basket plus all the other course work.
-Well at least not the time to do everything without it stealing your joy in the process.
+Well, at least not the time to do everything without it stealing your joy in the process.

-I think the morning basket time is what excites me the most about Sonlight.
-Because we’re using a literature based approach for homeschooling this year, our morning basket will consist of our course work at the same time.
+I think this is what excites me the most about Sonlight.
+Because we’re using a literature-based approach for homeschooling this year, our basket will consist of our course work at the same time.
 Essentially, the morning basket will be hitting two birds with one stone!